Federal Criminal Defense

 If any of the above factors exist, then the Court must determine whether the defendant will present a flight risk or a danger to the community or another person.
 If so, then the defendant will not be released.

-It is important to also know that certain offenses actually invoke a rebuttable presumption that the defendant will be a risk of flight or a danger to the community.
-Specifically, the following offenses trigger this presumption.
+It is important to also understand that certain offenses actually invoke a rebuttable presumption that the defendant will be a risk of flight or a danger to the community.
+Specifically, the following offenses trigger this presumption:

 The following two examples illustrate some of the challenges loved ones face.

-Example One.
-Early in the morning DEA agents or local agents raid your son’s home to execute a search and arrest warrant.
+Example One: Early in the morning, DEA and local agents raid your son’s home to execute a search and arrest warrant.
 During the raid your son is taken into custody.
-You later find out the prosecutor is charging him for possession of a controlled substance, but is seeking to prove up two years of relevant conduct to enhance his punishment range.
+You later find out the prosecutor is charging him with possession of a controlled substance but is seeking to prove up two years of relevant conduct to enhance his punishment range.

-As stated above, very few people are prepared for these types of circumstances.
-The following steps can help loved ones confront this type of a crisis.
+Very few people are prepared for these types of circumstances.
+The following steps can help loved ones confront this type of a crisis: